 Each month, we’ll be looking at different sized apartments to get a sense of what the “median” apartment in either Manhattan or Brooklyn would cost.
-Over time, as we loop through each property type, we’ll start to be able to see if prices are trending upwards or downwards.
+Over time, we’ll start to be able to see if prices are trending upwards or downwards.
 But most importantly, this series should give you an idea of whether or not you’re in the “ballpark” for the kind of apartment you might want!

 Keep in mind that these figures represent the median for all building types.
 So coops, condos, walkups, elevators, doorman and non-doorman, amenities, low amenities, new development – they’re all looped in together.

 So, let’s turn our attention this month to 2 bedrooms!